stuartcrobinson/loaf/proj/ROADMAP.md

 LATER:

+- secretly allow synonyms for tools (like file_create == file_write cos llm really wants to use file_create)
+    - new feature maybe... synonyms.. (create_file write_file ???? idk if overkill)
+    - .  file_create and file_copy  -
 - search/replace by range file_replace_text_range
 - copy paste mode
     - include clipboard watcher to automatically execute outputs that have been copied and then if user copies "nesl"